sig-0/pandoras-box/README.md

-                                       send out transactions (default: "10") -t, --transactions <transactions>    The total number of transactions to be emitted (default: "2000") -m, --mode <mode>                    The mode for the stress test.
+                                       send out transactions (default: "10") -t, --transactions <transactions>    The total number of transactions to be emitted (default: "2000") --mode <mode>                    The mode for the stress test.
 Possible
                                        modes: [EOA, ERC20, ERC721, GREETER]
                                        (default: "EOA")
   -o, --output <output-path>           The output path for the results JSON